timojaask/AndroidHelper-macOS/README.md

 Running Android dev related commands from a GUI, just for fun? 🤷‍♀️🤷‍♂️

 ## Next tasks
-- Before heavily investing in writing unit tests, one of the next thing to do should probably be making commands more general purpose, preparing them to become standalone libraries.
-So this would include: adb path, app package name, app activity (done: module, variant )
 - Design the user interface.
 Make it simple but functional.
 "Less, but better"
 - Handle situations when things are not okay.
 For example when target not selected, but user is trying to install or start.
 Currently nothing is happenning, no error message.
 - Add ability to cancel currently running task (e.g. clicked assemble by accident, don't want to wait until it finishes)